Accomplishments & Press

 Watch Tim Smith on national television in a "This Old House" segment where he walks landscape designer Jenn Nawada through how to build a microgreen greenhouse.

 We Grow Micrgreens is a proud supplier to featured chefs on the television program Good Day Maine.
-During the the 4th Annual Maine Clawdown in 2015, executive chef Dwanye Whitelocke took second place using We Grow Microgreen's products to create his signature Don Perignon Lobster Bite.
+During the the 4th Annual Maine Clawdown in 2015, executive chef Dwanye Whitelocke took second place using our microgreens in his signature Dom Perignon Lobster Bite.

 Rich Rosenthal of the Boston Neighborhood News reported on the Hyde Park Greenhouse ribbon cutting ceremony and emphasized the importance of eating local.